 Photo of Brandon C. Ge

-Brandon C. Ge is an associate in Crowell & Moring’s Washington, D.C. office, where he is a member of the firm’s Privacy & Cybersecurity and Health Care groups.
+Brandon C. Ge is a counsel in Crowell & Moring’s Washington, D.C. office, where he is a member of the firm’s Privacy and Cybersecurity and Health Care groups.

 Brandon advises clients on a wide range of privacy and cybersecurity laws, regulations, and standards.
 His practice has a particular focus on advising clients – from start-up digital health companies to large health plans – on all aspects of compliance with the Health Insurance Portability and Accountability Act (HIPAA).
 Brandon regularly assists clients with responding to security incidents and has successfully represented clients in Office for Civil Rights investigations.